TheThingsNetwork/lorawan-stack/api/ttn/lorawan/v3/api.md

 | `AuthInfo` | `GET` | `/api/v3/auth_info` |  |

 ### <a name="ttn.lorawan.v3.Is">Service `Is`</a>

+The Is service provides information about the Identity Server.

 | Method Name | Request Type | Response Type | Description |
 | ----------- | ------------ | ------------- | ------------|